febriyan9346/HumanoidNetwork-Auto-Bot/README.md

 The bot will:
 1. Load your accounts and API key
 2. Process each account sequentially
-3. Submit 3 models per account per cycle
+3. Submit 3 models & 3 datasets per account per cycle
-4. Rotate to the next 3 models in the next cycle
+4. Rotate to the next 3 models & 3 datasets in the next cycle
 5. Wait 24 hours before starting a new cycle
 6. Repeat indefinitely